obiwanjacobi/Zsharp/docs/compiler/conditional.md

 How?

-Direct/steer compiler by calling functions? (just like pragmas)
+Direct/steer compiler by calling functions?

 Conditional code attribute?